Jonesiii/GroovayBot/readme.md

 # GroovayBot

 Groovay is a simple Discord bot for playing music in a voice channel.
 It searches YouTube with the user's input and plays the first search result in the voice channel.
+You can also give it a YouTube url to specify the song/playlist you want to listen to!

 ## Requirements